sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

    what your null hypothesis was.
 Also, notice that I described the null hypothesis in words, not in maths.
 That is perfectly acceptable.
-You can describe it in maths if you like, but since most readers find words easier to read than symbols, most writers tend to describe the null using words if they can.
+You can describe it in maths if you like, but since most readers find words easier to read than symbols, most writers tend to describe the null hypotesis using words if they can.

 -  *A “stat block” is included*.
 When reporting the results of the test itself, I did not just say that the result was significant, I included a “stat block”